SurajPB/ImbalancedDataSets/README.md

 # ApproachesToDealwithImbalancedDatasets:
 Different approaches works better in different scenarios with different datasets.
 We can group these appraches into
 1. Data level approach --  Modifies Datasets
+    Under Sampling
+    Over Sampling
-2. Cost Sensitive Approches -- Modifies the costs we are trying to optimize
+3. Cost Sensitive Approches -- Modifies the costs we are trying to optimize Apply higher costs to tbe misclassification of the minority class
-3. Ensemble algothm Approaches -- Leverages the power of building several ML algorithms to predict the minority class in an imbalaced dataset
+5. Ensemble algothm Approaches -- Leverages the power of building several ML algorithms to predict the minority class in an imbalaced dataset
+    Boosting and Bagging
+    With Data level approaches to moditfy the original datasets